Journeyman-Joe/placeholder/doc/ref/connecting-android-studio-to-github.md

 We at The Princeton STEM Academy use *GitHub* as our cloud backup tool.
 So do most FIRST Tech Challenge teams, and a very large fraction of software developers in the outside world.

 ### The Workflow
+#### What it isn't
+This work environment is **not** like working with an integrated collaboration tool, like Google Docs.
+With Google Docs, several people can be working in the same document.
+There's only one copy, in the cloud, and everybody's changes are reflected everywhere, simultaneously.

+#### What it is
+In contrast, in our programming environment, several copies of the same file can exist in different places, at the same time.
+It is up to the "liveware" (people) to ensure that we are not getting in each other's way, and creating conflicts.

+We have resources to help manage collaboration in this environment.
+The most important is to develop the habit of keeping your _Development Environment_ synchronized with the team _Verson Control / Cloud Backup_ environment.

 [_homepage / index_](../../index.md)